MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Using-Static-Classes-and-Methods.md

 ms.date: 12/08/2022
 title: Using Static Classes and Methods
 ---
-# Using Static Classes and Methods
+# Using static classes and methods

 Not all .NET Framework classes can be created using `New-Object`.
 For example, if you try to create a **System.Environment** or a **System.Math** object with `New-Object`, you will get the